jwergieluk/deep_banana_eater/README.md

 A deep reinforcement learning agent collecting bananas.

-This is a Python implementation of deep-q-network based reinforcement learning agent learning to collect yellow bananas and avoid blue bananas in a simulated 3D environment.
+This is a Python implementation of deep q-network based reinforcement learning agent learning to collect yellow bananas and avoid blue bananas in a simulated 3D environment.

 ![Environment screenshot](env-screenshot.png)